cjrcoding/rvrs-lang/docs/04_testing.md

 }
 ```

----
+## Failure Reporting

-## ⚠️ Failure Reporting
+* Type mismatches, undefined names, and assertion failures produce error messages

-- Type mismatches, undefined names, and assertion failures produce error messages
+* Expected failures are tracked by `RunAll.hs` and `RunIRTests.hs`
-- Expected failures are tracked by `RunAll.hs` and `RunIRTests.hs`
+* If a file marked `-- expect-fail` passes, the test fails intentionally
-- If a file marked `-- expect-fail` passes, the test fails intentionally
+* If a file not marked `-- expect-fail` fails, the test fails genuinely
-- If a file not marked `-- expect-fail` fails, the test fails genuinely
+* Files can include notes like `-- expect: 42` to document expected values (planned)

----
+## Best Practices

-## ✅ Best Practices
+* Group tests logically and name descriptively

-- Group tests logically and name descriptively
+* Use `assert` to verify correctness
-- Use `assert` to verify correctness
+* Always include a `main` flow
-- Always include a `main` flow
+* Prefer `echo` or `mouth` for clarity
-- Prefer `echo` or `mouth` for clarity
+* Mark failing tests explicitly with `-- expect-fail`
-- Mark failing tests explicitly with `-- expect-fail`
+* Use the `regression/` folder for canonical feature sets

 ---

-> "Tests in RVRS aren’t just checks.
-They’re affirmations — that each branch splits, each echo returns, and each flow holds."
+*"Tests in RVRS aren't just checks.
+They're affirmations — that each branch splits, each echo returns, and each flow holds."*

-**Last Updated: 2025-05-22**
+**Last Updated: 2025-06-11**